-You can also specify additional drive properties when adding new drive or editing existing drive.
+You may also specify additional drive properties when adding new drive or editing existing one.
 Click the Advanced properties link located at the bottom left corner of the dialog.

-Click the advanced properties link to adit advanced drive properties
+Click the advanced properties link to adit additional drive properties

 Additional Properties dialog - Mapped Drive tab